The $177,840 Problem Real Estate Teams Don't See

 Your business line rings.
 A buyer wants to see a property this weekend.
 The call goes to voicemail.
 They call the next agent.
 You just lost a potential $12,000 commission.

-Here's the brutal reality we found after analyzing 13,175 calls from small businesses over 7 months: 74.1% of calls go completely unanswered.
+Here's the brutal reality we found after analyzing 130,175 calls from small businesses over 7 months: 74.1% of calls go completely unanswered.
 That's three out of every four potential customers calling someone else.
+Real estate lead generation statistics show speed-to-lead is everything—MIT research found that contacting leads within 5 minutes yields 21x better conversion.

 For a real estate team with five agents, each receiving about 40 calls per month, the math is devastating.
 That's 200 calls monthly, with 148 going unanswered.
 If just 10% of those convert at a $12,000 average commission, you're losing $177,840 per year in revenue that's walking straight to your competitors.